JBoulic/JBoulic.github.io/cube/README.md

 - Mobile mode: add location to go to the end of alg
 Code:
 - Create own fps counter
+- Remove opaque attribute for each piece
+- Create own matrix data types with no dependency on matrix.js
+- Update code to use ES6 classes and modules
 Data:
 - Edges data is a mess, clean it up
 - Remove letter pair words for twists and flips